sayoojcyriac/flink-streaming-demo/README.md

   <li>Creates Flink StreamExecutionEnvironment - creates a local environment that will execute program on local machine</li>
   <li>Kafka topic data source has been specified [streaming.words.source] for the execution environment</li>
   <li>Hence the DataStream is initialized which shall go through different transformation and operations</li>
-  <li>Establishes kafka connection, reads corpora data, stream the data word by word to Kafka topic in the loacl Kafka cluster </li>
 </ol>

 ### predictor - WordPredictor